ikelaiah/free-pascal-snippets/README.md

 All about file handling; reading and writing.

-- **FileHandlingClassicNewTextFile**.
+- **ClassicNewTextFile**.
 Create a new text file the classical way.
-- **FileHandlingClassicNewTextFileOrganised**.
+- **ClassicNewTextFileOrganised**.
 Create a new text file the classical way but more organised.
-- **FileHandlingTFileStreamNewTextFile**.
+- **TFileStreamNewTextFile**.
 Create a text file the object way.
-- **FileHandlingTFileStreamNewTextFileOrganised**.
+- **TFileStreamNewTextFileOrganised**.
 Create a text file the object way but more organised.
-- **FileHandlingClassicCreateBlankTextFile**.
+- **ClassicCreateBlankTextFile**.
 The classical way of creating a blank file.
-- **FileHandlingTFileStreamCreateBlankTextFile**.
+- **TFileStreamCreateBlankTextFile**.
 The object way of creating a blank file.
 - **TStreamReaderReadFile**.
 Read a text file using `TStreamReader`.
 - **TStreadReaderReadFileTidy**.
 Read a text file using `TStreamReader` but more tidy.